-The overwhelming majority answered a) watch T.V.
+The overwhelming majority answered a) watch Netflix.

 Sex vs. Intimacy

 Even if you have the best intentions to nurture the intimacy in your marriage or partnership, how often do you collapse into bed with a simple goodnight?
 And I’m not just talking about having sex.
-True intimacy is more than a physical aspect, it’s a closeness that runs deep.
+True intimacy is more than a physical aspect.
+It’s a closeness that runs deep.
 A closeness that keeps you connected even when times are tough.
-When you’re fighting about the small (or big) stuff this intimacy keeps your hearts from growing apart.
+When you’re fighting about the small (or big) stuff, this intimacy keeps your hearts from growing apart.

 Why Do We Shout?

 Finally the saint explained, ‘When two people are angry at each other, their hearts distance a lot.
 To cover that distance they must shout to be able to hear each other.
 The angrier they are, the stronger they will have to shout to hear each other to cover that great distance.
 What happens when two people fall in love?
-They don’t shout at each other but talk softly, Because their hearts are very close.
-The distance between them is either nonexistent or very small…’
+They don’t shout at each other but talk softly, because their hearts are very close.
+The distance between them is either nonexistent or very small…”

-The saint continued, ‘When they love each other even more, what happens?
-They do not speak, only whisper and they get even closer to each other in their love.
-Finally they even need not whisper, they only look at each other and that’s all.
-That is how close two people are when they love each other.’
+The saint continued, “When they love each other even more, what happens?
+They do not speak, only whisper, and they get even closer to each other in their love.
+Finally they need not even whisper, they only look at each other and that’s all.
+That is how close two people are when they love each other.”

-He looked at his disciples and said, ‘So when you argue do not let your hearts get distant.
-Do not say words that distance each other more, Or else there will come a day when the distance is so great that you will not find the path to return.’
+He looked at his disciples and said, “So when you argue do not let your hearts get distant.
+Do not say words that distance each other more, or else there will come a day when the distance is so great that you will not find the path to return.”

 There is so much to keep you busy every day, it’s easy to stop talking and connecting the way you used to.
 That’s how the small stuff gets between the love you share.
 And you may not realize how much the distance has grown until you’re miles apart shouting about mortgage payments, fertility treatments or why he moved your stuff without asking.

-3 Appreciations to Nurture Intimacy Before Bed (And before the pressure of V-Day sets in)
+3 Appreciations to Nurture Intimacy Before Bed

 As tremendous a gift it is to get love, giving love is just as precious.
 It keeps your hearts united.
 Before bed, simply tell your man (or woman) what you appreciate about them in these 3 easy ways.